FACTBOX-Who will replace Bank of Mexico's current governor?

-MEXICO CITY, May 21 (Reuters) - Mexico’s President Andres Manuel Lopez Obrador said on Friday that he will not re-nominate Bank of Mexico governor Alejandro Diaz de Leon when his term expires on Dec.
-31, but instead nominate an economist with a “social dimension.”
+MEXICO CITY, May 21 (Reuters) - Mexico’s President Andres Manuel Lopez Obrador said on Friday that he will not renominate Bank of Mexico governor Alejandro Diaz de Leon when his term expires on Dec.
+31, but instead look for an economist with a “social dimension.”

-GERARDO ESQUIVEL: Seen as one of the president’s most likely choices, Esquivel is a left-leaning economist with long ties to Lopez Obrador’s social movement who sits on the bank’s five-member board, having been nominated by the president.
+GERARDO ESQUIVEL: Esquivel is a left-leaning economist with long ties to Lopez Obrador’s social movement who sits on the bank’s five-member board, having been nominated by the president.

 Esquivel leans dovish in his interest rate decisions; minutes of the Bank of Mexico’s monetary policy meetings show that Esquivel has at times pushed for more aggressive rate reductions than the other board members.